Cuckoo

 5. The game is declared undecided.
 The pot is carried forward to the next game, but nothing is added to it.

 I would be interested in comments on which of these methods is correct or preferred - please let me know.
-Meanwhile, players should agree in advance how such situations will be resolved.
+Ideally players should agree in advance how such situations will be resolved, but I gather that in practice many groups just play without discussing this possibility until it happens, and then argue about it.

 P.J.
 Ackerson reports an American version of Screw Your Neighbor for 3-26 players in which everyone starts with four lives, represented by four equal piles of money placed in front of them.
 The last person left in wins all the money.
 There are three possible rules on the way kings are used: